(one synonym : Panagra aurinaria Guenée, 1857)

 They are brown with two white spots on each segment.
 They are loopers with only two pairs of prolegs.
 They grow to a length of about 4 cms.

-The Caterpillars pupate in a loose cocoon in the debris on the soil surface.
+The caterpillars pupate in a loose cocoon in the debris on the soil surface.

 The adult moth has brown forewings with a line across them, and a white line along the costa.
 The hindwings are yellow, sometimes with a brown margin.
 Each wing often has a dark dot in the middle of it.
 In its natural posture, the forewings are held like a triangle, and cover the bright hindwings.
 The lines on each forewing are aligned to look like the midvein of a leaf.
-The forewings each have a recurved pointed apex.
+The forewings each have a recurved pointed wingtip.
 The undersides have a dark blotch near the margin of each wing.
 The wingspan can reach up to 4 cms.

 The species may be found in the south-eastern quarter of Australia, including